-In December 2015, the Company took advantage of the Economic Policy Package V in the form of tax incentives for fixed assets revaluation as stipulated in the Ministry of Finance Regulation ("PMK") No.191/PMK.010.2015 jo PMK No. 233/PMK.03/2015.
-In accordance with the PMK, the Company is allowed to revaluate its fixed assets for tax purposes and will obtain special treatment when the application of the revaluation is submitted to Directorate General of Taxation ("DGT") during the period between the effective date of PMK and December 31, 2016.
-The special treatment is final income tax ranging from 3%-6% on the excess of the revaluation amount of fixed assets over its original net book value.
+In December 2015, the Company took advantage of the Economic Policy Package V in the form of tax incentives for fixed assets revaluation as stipulated in the Ministry of Finance Regulation ("PMK") No.191/PMK.010.2015 juncto PMK No. 233/PMK.03/2015.
+In accordance with the PMK, the Company is allowed to revalue its fixed assets for tax purposes and will obtain lower income tax when the application of the revaluation is submitted to DGT during the period between the effective date of PMK (October 20, 2015) and December 31, 2016.
+The final income tax is determined at a rate ranging from 3%-6% on the excess of the revalued amount of fixed assets over its original net book value depending on the timing of submission of application to the DGT.

-On December 29, 2015, the Company filed an application for fixed assets revaluation using self-assessed revaluation amount and has paid the related final income tax amounted to Rp750 billion.
-Based on the PMK, the self-assessed revaluation amount should be revaluated by a public independent appraiser (KJPP) or valuation specialist, which is registered with the Government, before December 31, 2016.
-Upon verification of the completeness and accuracy of the application, DGT may issue approval letter within 30 days after the receipt of complete application.
-The Company has appointed a KJPP to perform fixed assets revaluation and, as of the completion date of these consolidated financial statements, the revaluation is still in process.
-The Company recorded and presented the final income tax paid as Prepaid Taxes.
+On December 29, 2015, the Company filed an application for fixed assets revaluation using self-assessed revaluation amount and has paid the related final income tax amounting to Rp750 billion.
+Based on the PMK, the self-assessed revaluation amount should be evaluated by a public independent appraiser (KJPP) or valuation specialist, which is registered with the Government before December 31, 2016.
+Upon verification of the completeness and accuracy of the application, the DGT may issue approval letter within 30 days after the receipt of complete application.
+The Company has appointed a KJPP to perform fixed assets revaluation.